 Accurate grammar, punctuation and spelling are essential for clear communication.
-Submit a hard copy of your papers to me in class on the day they are due (distance students excepted), complete with title page and, where needed, proper citations.
+Upload assignments to Quercus, complete with title page and, where needed, proper citations.

 Writing Style.
 The writing standard for the Toronto School of Theology is Kate L. Turabian, A Manual for Writers of Term Papers, Theses and Dissertations, 7th edition (Chicago: University of Chicago Press, 2007).